Adapting your home - how to get help and advice

 If you are a Housing Executive or housing association tenant

-If you are a Housing Executive or housing association tenant, there will be no cost for the adaptation and your rent is unlikely to be increased unless substantial structural additions are made to your house.
-Your landlord, i.e. local district office or housing association will be able to advise you.
+If you are a Housing Executive or housing association tenant, there will be no cost for adaptations to your home.
+Your rent is unlikely to go up unless there have been substantial additions to your house.
+Your local district office or housing association will be able to give you advice.

 If you own your own home or if you live in a privately rented house

-The aim of the grants system is to provide financial help for those who can least afford to pay for having their home altered or improved.
+The aim of the grants system is to provide financial help for those who cannot afford to pay for home improvements.
 The amount of Disabled Facilities or Home Repair Assistance Grant you get will depend upon the cost of adaptations and your ability to pay for them.
-Therefore the amount of grant you will be given will be calculated by a form of means test called a Test of Resources (TOR).
-Where a Disabled Facility Grant is in respect of a dependent child the parents/guardians should not be subject to a Test of Resources assessment.
-Your local Grants Officer will be able to advise you further on this.
+The amount of grant you will be given will be calculated by a means test called a Test of Resources (TOR).